nohstns/nt2syntax/README.md

 ### Abstract
 The study of the automatic assessment of writing quality and development has been carried out extensively in the context of English as a Second Language (ESL), less so in other languages.
 This exploratory study is an attempt to open up the discussion in the field of Dutch as a Second Language (DSL) and of less proficient language learners.
 Syntactic complexity features have shown to be informative of writing quality for ESL learners.
 The question then arises whether similar features can be used to assess a DSL text’s quality and development as well.
 We developed a tool to automatically assess a Dutch text’s syntactic complexity inspired on the fine-grained features identified by Crossley and McNamara (2014) in their study of ESL writing development.
-This system extracts several T-Scan (Pander Maat et al. 2014) and also relies on information from the Dutch dependency parser Alpino Van Noord and others (2006).
+This system extracts several T-Scan (Pander Maat et al. 2014) and also relies on information from the Dutch dependency parser Alpino Van Noord (2006).
 An exploratory study was carried out to test whether these features are capable of distinguishing between a text written by native speakers and early DSL learners relying on both statistical analysis and machine learning techniques.
 Our findings suggest that syntactic variability and indices of nominal complexity as computed by our system are indicative of text quality and could therefore be used as a proxy when assessing the quality of academic-oriented DSL learners.

 **KEYWORDS** Writing quality, Dutch as a Second Language, L2 Writing